bohanhou14/gaze_gaps/instructions.md

     - it contradicts something from earlier in the context
     - the generated text does not look like legal text

     or simply that the text it generates does not seem like a plausible continuation of the immediately preceding context.
-If this type of error is **present**, add the label `1`.
+If this type of gaps is **present**, add the label `1`.
 Continue to item (2)

 2. Target Mismatch: The language model's generated text may not be obviously wrong, but it makes substantively different claims from the target text (i.e. the original text from the case).
 This could be because
     - the citations are grouped in a different way from the target